With summer winding down in Norco and St. Charles Parish, now is a good time to get ahead on air conditioner maintenance.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can clean it by pouring diluted bleach through the tube to flush the line.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can clean it by flowing watered-down bleach through the tube to sanitize the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Mayeuxs AC & Heating can make your unit more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to plan your routine service!
+We also provide convenient service agreements, so you won’t forget to book your annual tune-up!